Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 How to Get Really Green Pistachio Paste

-The second thing is to peel the pistachio skins off.
-Many other blog posts will tell you to boil your pistachios for 10 minutes and then rub them with a towel and individually pick off all the little pieces of skin from each pistachio.
+If you want a super vibrant green color for your pistachio paste, you need to blanch your pistachios, i.e. peel the pistachio skins off.
+To do this, you need to soak your pistachios in boiling water for 10 minutes, then rub them with a towel and individually pick off all the little pieces of skin from each of the pistachio kernels.

-If you really want a pure green color, you can do this, but personally, I think life is too short to be picking skins off of pistachios, especially since you end up with an insanely tasty nut butter either way.
-The skins do not result in any kind of different flavor, it is purely aesthetic.
+If you really want the greenest pistachio butter, you can do this.
+Personally, I think life is too short to be picking skins off of pistachios, especially since you end up with an insanely tasty nut butter either way.
+The skins do not result in any kind of different flavor for the final product, it is purely aesthetic.

 Can You Make Other Nut Butters With This Recipe?